jromero/buildpacks-jenkins-plugin/README.md

     cd ../../

-Then you should run the following commands again in this directory.
+Then you must run the following commands again in this directory.

     mvn install
     mvn verify